tjko/pico-sshd/README.md

 * Supports elliptic curve cryptography (ECC) for server key and public key authentication:
   - ED25519 (ssh-ed25519)
   - ECDSA (ecdsa-sha2-nistp256)
-* Supports "Post-Quantum" cryptography key agreement algorithms (ML-KEM)
+* Supports "Post-Quantum" cryptography key exchange algorithms (ML-KEM)

+### Known Issues
+* Requires increasing stack size from the default in Pico-SDK (pico-sshd has been tested to run with 8K stack, but may work with smaller stack sizes, YMMV)
+* ML-KEM key exchange tested to work with GCC 15.2, but appears not to work when using GCC 14.3 (unclear where the issue is)

 ### Dependencies